-Porter's Five Forces Analysis
+Porter's 5 Forces Analysis

-It is crucial to comprehend market in which business is working due to the fact that NASCAR's bottom line i.e. net earnings is heavily depends on this.
-There are 5 forces that are used to determine success, intensity and appearance of NASCAR business.
+It is essential to understand market in which business is working since NASCAR's bottom line i.e. net revenue is greatly depends on this.
+There are 5 forces that are used to determine profitability, strength and beauty of NASCAR company.

 Hazard of New Entry

-In this case of Linking Actions To Profits In Strategic Decision Making Case Study Analysis it can be kept in mind that business are heavily investing for research and development.
-NASCAR needs to likewise work on its media rights policy with Turner Broadcasting System.
+In this case of NASCAR it can be kept in mind that business are greatly spending for research and development.
+NASCAR ought to likewise work on its media rights policy with Turner Broadcasting System.

 7 P's of Marketing